Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 Select one of the prefabs you want to use in your personalized asset bundle.
 - Click on the AssetBundle name field and select **New**.
-- Use your name or nickname to identify it as your own asset bundle.
+- Type in a new name, using **your name or nickname** to identify it as your own asset bundle.
-- The name must be lower case, and please use ONLY dash (-) or underscore (_) as special characters.
+- The name must be lower case, and please use ONLY dash "-" or underscore "_" as special characters.
 - Then select the other prefab(s) and assign them to your personalized asset bundle as well.

-In the next step, we'll make a new prefab as well.

 .
 ![CreateAssetBundle_renameAssetbundle2](images/CreateAssetBundle_renameAssetbundle2.png)